How to use Castile Soap

 Body wash and shampoo.
 If you're low-maintenance guy or gal, you'll be happy to know that you can use castile soap as an all-in-one in the shower, both for your hair and your body.

 Body wash: Mix ¼ cup castile soap with ¾ cup of water into pump soap bottle.
 Use one squirt on a wet washcloth, applied to a wet body.
 Or use 1-2 teaspoons in your hand as you would any body wash.

 Shampoo: Simply use ½ tablespoon in your hand and work it into wet hair.
 Or mix ½ tablespoon in ½ cup of water.
-You can add a few drops of your favourite essential oil if you want to jazz it up a bit.
 (Note some people find that it may leave their hair dry and tangled, so you may need to follow up with a conditioner).

 Hand soap refill.
 1/4 cup castile soap with 3/4 cup water into a hand soap bottle.

 Shaving.
 Use a small amount, neat.
 As you would shaving foam.

 Outside & in the garden